coltonbooth/CoreChainDB/docs/root/source/query.rst

 Performance and Cost Considerations
 -----------------------------------

-Query processing can be quite resource-intensive, so it's a good idea to have MongoDB running in a separate machine from those running BigchainDB Server and Tendermint Core.
+Query processing can be quite resource-intensive, so it's a good idea to have MongoDB running in a separate machine from those running corechaindb Server and Tendermint Core.

 A node operator might want to measure the resources used by a query, so they can charge whoever requested the query accordingly.